Visit Perugia, Italy ~

 Although we didn’t make it to the Perugian Chocolate Factory Tour we were able to buy a few chocolates to share back home!

 I was originally introduced to great Perugian food by Raffaela Bucefalo.
 My friend and business owner of Let’s Cook in Umbria, Cooking School and Agriturismo.
 Raffa and I became quick friends, I’ve brought three groups here over the last year and will bring a few more back in 2018.
 Her personality and warm hospitality greet you from the start.
 Raffa helped organize all our excursions and tours around Perugia as well ~ she’s a keeper, I tell ya!
 Able to answer any Perugian question you may have she is invaluable.

 This year, as we arrived in Perugia for dinner, she recommended visiting La Taverna ~ one of the best restaurants in all Perugia.
 Meeting Chef Claudio Brugalossi was a treat, he stopped over at our table and introduced himself, charming and sweet, for sure.
 I had to get a selfie with him, of course.
 Our food and service were impeccable, server Laurie, recommended wonderful wines to pair with our regional and delicious meals.

 With this group we had so much fun swapping and sharing all our meals ~ so glad!
 The favorite was the spinach-basil ravioli but I think we all enjoyed everything we had from beginning to end.

 La Taverna has an interior that is cave-like and looks similar to the architecture and structures that mirror all of Perugia.
 Very cool!

 I’ve only been back for a few weeks and am already craving my Perugian dishes.
-Almost everyone who went on this last trip have recreated our wonderful taught dishes.
-It’s infectious I tell you and you leave educated, blessed and if I do say so ~ a little Italian!
+Almost everyone who went on this last trip has recreated our wonderful taught dishes.
+It’s infectious I tell you and you leave educated, blessed, and if I do say so ~ a little Italian!